ZyvernoZyverno

 Data CategoryRetention Period

-Soft-deleted records30 days recoverable, then purged
+Soft-deleted records30 days recoverable, then permanent deletion

-User accountsSubscription duration + 30 days
+User account dataSubscription duration plus 30 days following termination

-OpenAI API data (anonymised CV text, screening conversations)Up to 30 days (OpenAI abuse monitoring), then automatically deleted
+AI Sub-Processor API data (anonymised CV text, screening conversations)Up to 30 days at Sub-Processor for abuse monitoring per their DPA, then automatic deletion.
+Zero-data-retention requested where supported.

 12. Data Subject Rights (Art.
 15–22 GDPR)